PauloOrtizF/predictive-brain-lab.github.io/hpc_cluster.md

 The reason why you would use this is to reduce errors, create analysis pipelines, work faster, etc. Overall, it automatizes processes and makes your work reproducible for you and other researchers.

-To use these `.txt` documents as scripts, you simply set the document as executable ` $ chmod +x myscript.sh ` on the terminal and run it by simply typing its name and hitting enter ` $ /path/to/my/file/myscript.sh `
+To use these `.txt` documents as scripts, you simply set the document as executable `$ chmod +x myscript.sh ` on the terminal and run it by simply typing its name and hitting enter `$ /path/to/my/file/myscript.sh `

-_Note:_ For the system to read a text file as a bash command, you need to start it with `#!/bin/bash ` and use the file extension **.sh**
+_Note:_ For the system to read a text file as a bash command, you need to start it with `#!/bin/bash ` and use the file extension `.sh `

 **For Loops and If statements in Bash**

 Some of you might be familiar with **For Loops** and **If statements** from other programming languages.
-In Bash Scripts you can also make use of these functions.
+In Bash scripts you can also make use of these functions.

 The reason why these are helpful is because you can make use of them to run multiple scripts, functions, etc., without having to add many lines or make use of multiple scripts.
 They also reduce the amount of typing and can avoid small mistakes from happening.